Shopify/polaris/polaris.shopify.com/content/components/thumbnail.md

   - android
   - ios
 examples:
-  - fileName: default-thumbnail.tsx
+  - fileName: thumbnail-default.tsx
     title: Default thumbnail
-    description: Use as the default size.undefinedundefined
+    description: Use as the default size.
-  - fileName: extra-small-thumbnail.tsx
+  - fileName: thumbnail-extra-small.tsx
     title: Extra small thumbnail
     description: >-
       Use to present a thumbnail in a condensed layout, such as a data table cell or an action list item.
-  - fileName: small-thumbnail.tsx
+  - fileName: thumbnail-small.tsx
     title: Small thumbnail
     description: >-
       Use when the default size is too large for the layout, or when the thumbnail has less importance.
-  - fileName: large-thumbnail.tsx
+  - fileName: thumbnail-large.tsx
     title: Large thumbnail
     description: >-
       Use when a thumbnail is a major focal point.
 Avoid this size in lists of like items.
   - fileName: thumbnail-with-component-source.tsx
     title: Thumbnail with component source
-    description: Use to render an icon inside of thumbnail.undefinedundefined
+    description: Use to render an icon inside of thumbnail.
 ---

 # Thumbnail